riolaf05/langchain-autonomous-agents/README.md

 To set up the system using Docker and Docker Compose, follow the steps below:

 1. Clone the repository
+2. update the `.env` file
-2. Setup with Docker compose
+3. Setup with Docker compose
 ```console
 sudo docker-compose up -d
 ```